bachelorwang/bachelorwang.github.io/index.md

 * Designed and implemented both backend and frontend of [Smart Gallery](https://www.reallusion.com/smartgallery/) client application
 * Increased rendering speed of [Iray Plugin](https://www.reallusion.com/render/iray/) by 9 times
+* Increased rendering speed of iClone by 3 times
 * Designed and implemented internal PostgreSQL library
 * Decreased file loading time by 43% of all products
 * Improved the visual quality of iClone